mysteriouspants/ArgumentParser/README.md

         return -1;
     }

+## Updates

+2016

+- Removed CoreParse as a dependency, making it easier to include this project for everyone.
+- Reprefixed away from reserved prefix for filesystem work, now using XPM prefix.
+Should be a simple find/replace to update.

+---

 ## Features: It Just Works

 You're probably already excited about the nice format ctors, which are admittedly a nice touch.
-But the real power of FSArgumentParser is on the command line.
+But the real power of XPMArgumentParser is on the command line.
 It's designed to "just work" in a variety of situations.

 ### Flag Grouping

 It seems natural to us: we like to group flags together. `tar -cvvf`, anyone?
-FSArgumentParser understands that quite well.
+XPMArgumentParser understands that quite well.

 ### Equals Signs

 Some tools require an equals sign for value assignment (`foo -f=t` works, but `foo -f t` doesn't).
-FSArgumentParser doesn't mind either formats.
+XPMArgumentParser doesn't mind either formats.

 ### Multiple Values in a Group

 Supposing you have two or more flags that require values, how does that work?
-FSArgumentParser gives you two ways to work:
+XPMArgumentParser gives you two ways to work:

         # the long way
     spiffy -i file1 -o file2